Skip to main content

 Using Java SDK

-As a Java developer, you can use the Java SDK to call interfaces exposed by the authorization party.
+As a Java developer, you can use the Java SDK to invoke authorized APIs.

-Callers can install the Java SDK through Maven or click the Download Address under the Java tab in the Download SDK popup to download the SDK.
+Install the Java SDK via Maven, or click the Download Address under the Java tab in the Download SDK dialog.

 <dependency>